eigenfoo/old-eigenfoo.github.io/_drafts/prob-prog-frameworks.md

 ---
 title: The Anatomy of a Probabilistic Programming Framework
-excerpt: "In this blog post, we'll take a look at how some of the popular probabilistic programming frameworks are structured and how they work."
+excerpt: "In this blog post, we'll break down what probabilistic programming frameworks are made up of, and how the various pieces are organized and structured.
+We'll take a look at some open source frameworks as examples."
 tags:
   - probabilistic programming
   - stan